pulpgrinder/passiflora/README.md

 ### Executable Size

-The sample program weighs 1.5 MB when built for macOS, 1.1 MB of which is accounted for by the .icns icon file, leaving around 400 KB for the actual binary executable.
+The sample program weighs 1.5 MB when built for macOS, 1.1 MB of which is accounted for by the .icns icon file.
+The actual executable code is only around 400 KB.

 By comparison, the same program when built for macOS using Electron/Electron Forge weighs **211 MB** --  more than **500 times larger**.
 Yikes!